-The best games for Android is an oft-discussed topic.
+The best games on Android is an oft-discussed topic.
 The Play Store is home to a near-unending list of titles, far too many for just one person to investigate.
 That's why we at AndroidPIT have compiled a list of the best Android games to help you decide which ones to download.
-Without further ado... and in no particular order...
+Without further ado... and in no particular order...here are the best Android games.